Updated on September 11th, 2023 by Nate Parsh

-Phthalic anhydride is an important part of Stepan’s Polymers division.
-In addition to being used in many of its polyester polyol chemistry, phthalic anhydride is a key raw material for plasticizers and unsaturated polyester resins.
+Phthalic anhydride is an important part of Stepan’s polymers division.
+In addition to being used in polyester polyol chemistry, phthalic anhydride is a key raw material for plasticizers and unsaturated polyester resins.

-The third division, specialty chemicals, is Stepan’s smallest by revenue, producing only about 5% of the company’s total.
-The segment produces science-based nutritional oils used in the food, nutrition and pharmaceutical industries.
-Its products are naturally derived ingredients that provide specific nutritional benefits in end markets like dietary supplements, beverages, nutritional powders, infant nutrition and weight management.
+The third division, specialty chemicals, is Stepan’s smallest by revenue, producing only about 4% of the company’s total.
+The segment produces science-based nutritional oils used in the food, nutrition, and pharmaceutical industries.
+Its products are naturally derived ingredients that provide specific nutritional benefits in end markets like dietary supplements, beverages, nutritional powders, infant nutrition, and weight management.